 British missionary Alice Harris’s famous 1904 photograph of Nsala contemplating the remains of his five-year-old daughter on the porch of her Congo mission is a poignant case in point (see Grant, Fig. 3.2).
-Harris’ photo of Nsala is carefully composed as the intimate scene of a father’s quiet grief as, head bowed, he gazes at the small severed hand and foot.
-To his right stand two young somber men, facing the camera and observing the tragic scene.
+Harris’s photo of Nsala is carefully composed as the intimate scene of a father’s quiet grief as, head bowed, he gazes at the small severed hand and foot.
+To his right stand two somber young men, facing the camera and observing the tragic scene.
 Their frontal stance and their body language (one stands with hands on hips, the other with arms crossed at chest) confront the viewer as if to say: “This man is suffering; his daughter has been slain.
 What will you do about this?”
-In the background, at a distance, stands an indistinct figure of a child, just barely legible, as if a phantom vision of Nsala’s loss.
-Reproduced in E. D. Morel’s 1904 book condemning King Leopold’s Rule in Africa, the photo was accompanied by a caption noting that this awful scene connoted yet a larger horror: the murder of Nsala’s wife and son, along with his daughter, all of whom were cannibalized by sentries serving the Anglo-Belgian Rubber Company.
+In the background, at a distance, stands an indistinct figure of a child, just barely visible, as if a phantom vision of Nsala’s loss.
+Reproduced in E. D. Morel’s 1904 book King Leopold’s Rule in Africa, the photo was accompanied by a caption noting that this awful scene connoted yet a larger horror: the murder of Nsala’s wife and son, along with his daughter, all of whom were cannibalized by sentries serving the Anglo-Belgian Rubber Company.
 His gaze, viewers come to realize after reading the caption, was locked on all that remained of his family.
 The actual, or at least anticipated, effect of the photo must have been powerful since it was one of the most widely circulated, exhibited and reproduced of the campaign.

 Although Harris’s photo and Morel’s caption were grounded in powerful tropes of a father’s familial and filial loss, it is important to note that the photo’s out-of-door setting, natural panorama, and accompanying narrative of cannibalism also evoked conventions of ethnographic photography.
-Like the photos of famine in India, Harris’ photo too mixed photographic conventions and modes of address.
-In addition, this photo and its sentimental narrative was only one of many employed in lantern slide lectures of the Congo Reform Association and in the books by Morel and Mark Twain; it was, however, one that was most frequently shown and circulated, suggesting its actual or expected.
-All condemned the effects of unfree labor and related violent and exploitative practices pursued in the Congo Free State under Belgian King Leopold.
+Like the photos of famine in India, Harris’s photo too mixed photographic conventions and modes of address.
+In addition, this photo and its sentimental narrative was only one of many employed in lantern-slide lectures of the Congo Reform Association and in the books by Morel and Mark Twain; it was, however, one that was most frequently shown and circulated, suggesting its actual or expected effect.
+All condemned the results of unfree labor and related violent and exploitative practices pursued in the Congo Free State under Belgian King Leopold.
 Yet most of the photos focused on the violence and injury perpetrated on adult bodies.
 Other photos featured individual portraits of young workers and children whose hands were hacked off as punishment for unmet quotas or insufficient productivity.
 And although these latter examples were in portrait form, many adhered to the classificatory photos of professional ethnographers and physical anthropologists, down to the use of white cloth as backdrop to allow physical features, in this case severed hands and arms, to register more crisply.
 So although the viewer is confronted with individual faces, the repeated instances of similar shots – and their mosaic arrangement in the case of Twain’s book (see Twomey, Fig. 2.5) – pioneered a new ethnographic type: “victims of colonial violence” and, in particular, of unfree labor practices.